-From the evolution of human to the age of exploration, cartography has been an integral part of the human history.
-The word cartography is a combination two word ‘carta’ which means map and ‘graphy’ that is something written or represented in the specified manner, or about a specified subject.
+From the evolution of humankind to the age of exploration, cartography has been an integral part of the human history.
+The word cartography is a combination of two word ‘carta’ which means map and ‘graphy’ that is something written or represented in the specified manner, or about a specified subject.
 Hence, we can say it is an art, technique, or practice of compiling or drawing maps or charts.
 Read the complete chronology of map-drawing (Cartography) techniques from ancient world to modern world.

 A Strait is a naturally formed, narrow, typically navigable waterway that connects two larger bodies of water.
 It most commonly refers to a channel of water that lies between two land masses.
 Here, we are giving the list of the World’s major Straits that will give general awareness to the reader in understanding how these straits connect the world.